-Every five years, FTA issues a request for proposals for project management oversight services for its major capital projects.
-A group of firms is selected for award of indefinite-delivery-indefinite-quantity (IDIQ) contracts for oversight services, over a period of five years, for a not-to-exceed contract amount.
+Every five years, FTA issues a request for proposals (RFP) for Project Management Oversight (PMO) services for its major capital projects.
+A group of firms is selected for award of Indefinite Delivery/Indefinite Quantity (IDIQ) contracts for oversight services, over a period of five years, for a not-to-exceed (NTE) contract amount.
 Specific assignments for oversight work are negotiated with individual firms and are authorized through task orders.
-A PMOC may be issued one or more task orders under its contract.
+A PMOC may be issued one or more task orders under their contract.